18 best sales tools to help you close more deals

 The list goes on from there.
-Any time an organization takes a high-level look at its processes, it’s a good idea to consider where automation could improve or correct issues throughout the sales funnel.
+Any time an organization evaluates its processes, it’s a good idea to consider where automation can improve or correct issues throughout the sales funnel.

 This capability is significant for companies relying on a mix of legacy systems and new, cloud-based tools.
 Aggregating data across these sources can be extremely time-consuming.
 Stitch provides a way to automate the process and free teams to work on more revenue-generating tasks.

-Stitch is also a robust tool for cloud-based and automated data analytics.
-For example, users can set up Stitch to replace a manual report generation process with automation functionalities that are accessible through an interactive dashboard.
-Instead of spending time on each report, agents can simply click or tap a few buttons, and Stitch takes care of the rest.
+Stitch is also a robust tool for cloud-based and automated data intelligence.
+For example, users can replace a manual report generation process with automation functionalities that are accessible through an interactive dashboard.
+Instead of spending time on each report, sales reps can click a few buttons, and Stitch takes care of the rest.

 Segment works by “unifying your customers’ touch points across all platforms and channels,” so teams can better understand the customer journey.
-The platform’s software and application programming interfaces (APIs) collect, “clean” and control customer data to create a single view of the customer.
+The platform’s software and application programming interfaces (APIs) collect, clean, and centralize customer data.

 Some features that Segment’s users enjoy include: